shallowManica/Text-Emotion-Classification-NLP/README.md

 - Approximately **400,000** tweets labeled with one of the six emotions.
 - Preprocessing includes tokenization, stopword removal, padding, and optional class balancing.
-- Be sure to place or download the dataset into a `data/` folder as referenced by each notebook.

 ## Key Features
 - **Data Preprocessing**: Includes removing emojis/chat words, balancing classes, tokenizing, and padding.